codebasebo/foundry-dao/README.md

 # Foundry DAO Project

  A decentralized autonomous organization (DAO) implementation using Foundry.
+ It is built using the Solidity programming language and implements on-chain governance features.
+The DAO allows token holders to propose, vote on, and execute changes to a managed contract.

 ## Overview